-The conference is made possible through the generous support of the CUHK Research Summit Series, the Department of Music at CUHK, and the Lila Wallace-Reader's Digest Endowment Fund at Villa I Tatti, The Harvard University Center for Italian Renaissance Studies.
+The conference is made possible through the generous support of the CUHK Research Summit Series, the MA Programme in Music, the Department of Music at CUHK, and the Lila Wallace-Reader's Digest Endowment Fund at Villa I Tatti, The Harvard University Center for Italian Renaissance Studies.

 Updates will be posted on this page and provided to participants as the conference approaches.
 The timing of this conference is coordinated with the bi-annual NTU-CUHK-EARS graduate music student forum, an exchange among exceptional students and faculty supervisors from Hong Kong, Japan, Korea, and Taiwan, set to take place at CUHK on May 18-19, 2018 (details TBA).